 Clearly, over the years, Blevins Franks has become expert in the ever-changing and sometimes dizzyingly complex tax, wealth and inheritance laws here in Spain; a level of complexity that can confound and confuse the most astute of financial managers.
 Acting as the devil’s advocate, I put it to Stone that for too many years some wealthy British citizens had relied upon the inefficiency of the Spanish taxation regime to somehow disappear between the cracks of this system, so as to put them in a “win-win” situation.
 John Stone smiled in recognition at this scenario: “Maybe that’s a slight exaggeration but I take your point.
 The days of bypassing tax systems are well and truly over.
 I think nowadays that people want to sleep at night and so they look to companies such as Blevins Franks to organize, regulate and manage their financial affairs.
 As a company that is Financial Services Agency registered (FSA) we are duty-bound to act in a client’s best interests within the law; that’s what we do best.”

 So, if I were a “HNWI” and came to you for taxation and financial advice, what would the procedure be?
-“If you were here in Mallorca, you would probably talk to my colleague Peter Worthington and Peter and his team would prepare for you a detailed personalized report that would set out in detail a planned approach that should minimize your potential tax exposure, whilst staying within Spanish taxation law.
+“If you were here in Mallorca, you would probably talk to my colleagues from Blevins Franks and they would prepare for you a detailed personalized report that would set out in detail a planned approach that should minimize your potential tax exposure, whilst staying within Spanish taxation law.
 We would also look to advise you on sensible ways to protect your wider assets.”

 John Stone is also an engagingly honest man; when I asked him if he felt that he could share Blevins Franks’ expertise outside of their traditional British clientele he was remarkably frank.
 “No, I don’t think so.
 We understand our own specific market, but in financial management culture and language are extremely important.
 Personally, I think that the subtleties of our advice and service might be lost if we spread ourselves too thinly in areas where we have no track record.”